-Has 23 trails and three terrain parks.
+Has 24 trails and three terrain parks.
 Private and group ski lessons for ages 4 and older; snowboard lessons for ages 7 and older.
-There is also night skiing and tubing (parents must sign Release from Liability form). $10 lift tickets and tubing on Thursday nights.
+Night skiing and tubing are also offered (parents must sign Release from Liability form). $10 lift tickets and tubing on Thursday nights.

 Jiminy Peak Mountain Resort

 Features 45 trails, three terrain parks, nine lifts, and night skiing.
 KidsRule program features lessons for kids ages 3-14.
 Play room available for children ages 6 months and older.
 Mountain Coaster and Soaring Eagle Zip ride for non-skiers and riders on weekends and holidays.
 Round-trip service from Long Island and shuttle service from NYC available via Island Ski Tours.

 Has 10 trails, four lifts, and night skiing.
 Group ski lessons for kids as young as 4; snowboarding lessons for ages 6 and older.
 Private lessons offered for younger children, no age restriction.
 Overnight ski camps ($120 per day) for kids ages 8-15, including ski instruction and other recreational activities, are offered Jan.
 13-17, Feb.
 3-5, Feb.
 17-20, and March 10-12.

 Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center (tubing is for all ages).
 Adventurers ski programs for ages 4-13 and miniRIDERS snowboarding programs for ages 4-13.
 Reservations encouraged.
 Daycare available for ages 6 months to 8 years.